psjay/buffer-closer.nvim/README.md

 Once installed and configured, the plugin will automatically set up key mappings for normal file buffers.
 Press the configured `close_key` (default: 'q') in normal mode to:

+1. Close the current window if there are multiple windows opening the current buffer
-1. Close the current buffer if there are multiple buffers open
+2. Close the current buffer if there are multiple buffers open
-2. Exit Vim if it's the last buffer
+3. Exit Vim if it's the last buffer

 ## License